MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/configure-device-settings.md

 Groups are used to manage users and devices with similar management needs, allowing you to apply changes to many devices or users at once.
 To review the available group settings:

-1. Sign in to the [Intune for Education portal](https://intuneeducation.portal.azure.com/)
+1. Sign in to the [Intune for Education portal](https://intuneeducation.portal.azure.com/).
-1. Select **Groups** > Pick a group to manage
+1. Select **Groups** > Pick a group to manage.
-1. Select **iOS device settings**
+1. Select **iOS device settings**.
-1. Expand the different categories and review information about individual settings
+1. Expand the different categories and review information about individual settings.

 Settings that are commonly configured for student devices include:

 - Lock screen and wallpaper.
-See: [Lock screen and wallpaper](/intune-education/all-edu-settings-ios#lock-screen-and-wallpaper)
+See [Lock screen and wallpaper](/intune-education/all-edu-settings-ios#lock-screen-and-wallpaper).
 - Wi-Fi connections.
-See: [Add Wi-Fi profiles][INT-8]
+See [Add Wi-Fi profiles][INT-8].

 For more information, see [iOS device settings in Intune for Education](/intune-education/all-edu-settings-ios).